MindNode Triad

 • Reset/straighten a connection: Double-tap its waypoint knob

-• Add a title to a connection: Double-tap the connection line
+• Add a title to a connection: Select and Double-tap the connection line

 • Edit the title of a connection: Double-tap it